Skip to content

 array(T, Args...) -> array<T, 1 + sizeof...(Args)>;

-If we need our own aggregate types to support CTAD, the most reliable approach is to add a deduction guide or provide a constructor.
+If you need your own aggregate types to support CTAD, the most reliable method is to add deduction guides or provide a constructor.

-We cannot directly use alias templates to deduce parameters—an alias template is not a class template, and CTAD only applies to class templates:
+You cannot use alias templates directly to deduce parameters—alias templates are not class templates, and CTAD applies only to class templates:

 cpp